Holiday drawing by John K

 Ren & Stimpy comics

 Kricfalusi often had to convince executives, producers and censors to put in certain insane and disturbing scenes.
 Often they were rejected for being too weird, disgusting or frightening for young viewers.
 The episode 'Man's Best Friend' was refused airing because of a scene in which Ren beats George Liquor with an oar.
 'Sammy and Me' was rejected because Stimpy gouges out his eye and puts a fake one in his socket.
-As a result several episodes missed their deadlines or went over budget.
-On 25 September 1992, during the second season, Kricfalusi was therefore fired from his own show.
-He lost the rights to Ren and Stimpy, but kept his characters George Liquor and Jimmy the Idiot Boy for future projects.
-'The Ren & Stimpy Show' continued for three more seasons, eventually ending in 1996.
-Since it had many other creative talents behind it, the quality was still decent.
-Only the amount of gross-out comedy and psychotic scenes were toned down, in favor of weirdness for weirdness sake.
+As a result, several episodes missed their deadlines or went over budget.
+On 25 September 1992, during the second season, Kricfalusi was fired from his own show.
+Several colleagues in the animation industry, including Matt Groening, criticized this decision and defended him.
+'The Ren & Stimpy Show' continued for three more seasons.
+Since several episodes had been in production before Kricfalusi was fired, many of his scripts and ideas were still used for inspiration.
+While the animation and overall style maintained a quality level, something of the original spirit was lost.
+The gross-out comedy and psychotic scenes were toned down, in favor of more bizarre scenes for weirdness sake.
+Kricfalusi sued Nickelodeon on the basis of the original contract, which stated that the rights of the show would return to him after five years.
+The case was eventually settled out of court, with Kricfalusi being paid off to let it all rest.

 Post 'Ren & Stimpy' projects

 After being fired from 'Ren & Stimpy' in 1992, Kricfalusi made several attempts to launch new cartoon shows.
-He was among the first people to make Internet cartoons, namely 'The Goddamn George Liquor Program' (1997) and 'Weekend Pussy Hunt' (1999).
+Although he no longer legally owned Ren & Stimpy, he still had the rights to his characters George Liquor and Idiot Boy, whom he used in several of his new series.
+George Liquor remained the anally retentive ultra-conservative authoritarian, while Idiot Boy is a mute, mentally-challenged teenager.
+Kricfalusi was a pioneer in Internet cartoons, creating the online shorts 'The Goddamn George Liquor Program' (1997) and 'Weekend Pussy Hunt' (1999).
 Both lacked enough interest and crowdfunding to continue their storylines after the first few episodes.
-Though one episode, 'What Pee Boners Are For', attracted a remarkable celebrity fan: Michael Jackson.
-According to Kricfalusi the "King of Pop" found it quite hilarious.
-In 2001 a new show by Kricfalusi premiered on Fox Kids: 'The Ripping Friends: The World's Most Manly Men!'
-(2001-2002), which was a superhero parody.
-Despite having his name attached to it Kricfalusi only got involved half-way production and therefore lost creative control over it.
-Once again it was cancelled after only one season.
+In 2001, a new show by Kricfalusi premiered on Fox Kids: the superhero parody 'The Ripping Friends: The World's Most Manly Men!'
+(2001-2002).
+But he only got involved half-way into production, and lost creative control over it.
+The program only lasted one season.

-Between 1993 and 1994 Kricfalusi wrote several articles for the magazines Film Threat and Wild Cartoon Kingdom under pseudonyms.
-These later got criticized for mostly being sockpuppet writing to promote his own cartoons.
+Between 1993 and 1994, Kricfalusi wrote several articles for the magazines Film Threat and Wild Cartoon Kingdom under pseudonyms.
+These later got criticized for mostly being written to promote his own cartoons.
 Kricfalusi provided audio commentary for DVD releases of classic 'Popeye', 'Betty Boop' and 'Looney Tunes' cartoons, though refused to do more out of anger over the modern recolorisation of some of the shorts.
-In 2012 he wrote the foreword to Bob McKimson's book 'I Say, I Say...
+In 2012, he wrote the foreword to the 'I Say, I Say...
 Son!'
-(2012), a triple biography about his father Bob McKimson and uncles Chuck McKimson and Tom McKimson.
+(Santa Monica Press, 2012) by Bob McKimson Jr.'s about his father Bob McKimson and uncles Chuck McKimson and Tom McKimson.

 Blog

-In 2006 Krifcalusi launched his own blog, 'John K. Stuff', which features interesting advice for young animators on various principles and skills.
+In 2006, Krifcalusi launched his own blog, 'John K. Stuff', which has featured interesting advice for young animators on various principles and skills.
 They are illustrated with pictures, frame grabs and screen shots from specific illustrated books, comics and animated cartoons.
-He also pays tribute to many of his influences.
-While highly subjective and occasionally somewhat tedious ranting about modern times, the blog provides great insight in Kricfalusi's background, vision and how to interpret his own work.
+He has also paid tribute to many of his influences.
+While highly subjective and occasionally somewhat tedious ranting about modern times, the blog provides great insight into Kricfalusi's background, vision and how to interpret his own work.

 Recognition

-In 1992 Kricfalusi won an Annie Award for 'Outstanding Individual Achievement in the Field of Animation' .
-His animation for Björk's music video 'I Miss You' won the 1997 Annie Award for Best Animated Short Subject, while 'The Goddamn George Liquor Program' won the 1999 Annie Award for 'Outstanding Achievement in an Interactive Production'.
-In 2008 Kricfalusi won a special special Winsor McCay Annie Award for his entire career.
+In 1992, Kricfalusi won an Annie Award for "Outstanding Individual Achievement in the Field of Animation".
+His animation for Björk's music video 'I Miss You' won the 1997 Annie Award for Best Animated Short Subject, while 'The Goddamn George Liquor Program' received the 1999 Annie Award for "Outstanding Achievement in an Interactive Production".
+In 2008, Kricfalusi won a special Winsor McCay Annie Award for his entire body of work.
 A year later he received an Inkpot Award (2009).

 Controversy

-Since the end of the original 'Ren & Stimpy', Kricfalusi tried to revive his career multiple times, but to little avail.
-All his attempts suffered from budget restrictions, executive meddling and his painstaking perfectionism.
+Since the end of the original 'Ren & Stimpy' series, Kricfalusi tried to revive his career multiple times, but to little avail.
+All of his attempts suffered from budget restrictions, executive meddling and his painstaking perfectionism.
 Krifcalusi has an obsessive disdain for cartoon scriptwriters and feels that plot isn't all that important in animation.
-Many people would disagree and have pointed out that this is a major reason why his later cartoons often met with lacklustre or bad reviews.
-The shorts look and feel underdeveloped.
-Kricfalusi was so demanding to his crew that they never got anything done to his satisfaction.
-As a result many of his series missed deadlines and got cancelled prematurely.
-Some former employees have stated that Kricfalusi opened their minds about what animation could be, yet at the same time sabotaged every new project with this erratic behaviour.
-Some feel that most of what they learned from him just wasn't useful at other cartoon studios.
-A few have even bluntly stated they "wasted their time".
-Even fans of Kricfalusi's cartoons only single out the original 1991-1995 'Ren & Stimpy' show as his best work, alongside 'Boo Boo Runs Wild'.
+Many people disagree on this viewpoint and have pointed out that this is a major reason why his later cartoons often met with lacklustre or bad reviews.
+To many, the shorts look and feel underdeveloped.
+Former colleagues credit Kricfalusi with opening their minds on what animation can be, but his erratic behavior unwillingly sabotaged many shows.
+He was so demanding that they rarely got anything done to his fullest satisfaction.
+They got behind schedule and missed deadlines, and curious fans eventually lost interest.
+Some of his animators outright stated that most of what he forced them to do was a "waste of time" and of little use at other cartoon studios.
+Even fans only single out the original 1991-1995 'Ren & Stimpy' show as his best work, alongside 'Boo Boo Runs Wild'.

-Kricfalusi also made himself highly unpopular in the animation industry.
-In interviews and on his blog he bluntly criticized most modern-day animation.
+With his blunt criticism of modern-day animation in interviews and on his blog, Kricfalusi also made himself highly unpopular in the animation industry.
 He focused on the abundance of stock clichés and lack of cartooniness, "great" drawing and dynamic animation.
-In some cases he just based his opinion on publicity stills, without even watching the films and shows.
+In some cases, he just based his opinion on publicity stills, without even watching the films and shows.
 More than one observer has pointed out that most of his criticism feels like professional jealousy and frustration.
-Particularly considering Spümcø was shut down in 2005, leaving him with even less possibilities to fund new projects.
-Suffering from alcoholism and heavy fatherly issues Kricfalusi went into therapy in 2008.
+Particularly considering Spümcø was shut down in 2005, leaving him with fewer possibilities to fund new projects.
+Suffering from alcoholism and heavy fatherly issues, in 2008 Kricfalusi went into therapy.
 He was diagnosed with bipolar disorder and ADHD and put under medical treatment.
-Since then he found more stability in his personal life and even reopened his animation studio as Spümtwø in 2016.
+Since then he has found more stability in his personal life and in 2016 even reopened his animation studio as Spümtwø.

-Unfortunately bad press caught up with him on 29 March 2018, when he became the second animation legend after Pat Sullivan to be accused of indecent acts against underage girls.
+However, bad press caught up with him on 29 March 2018, when he was accused of indecent acts against underage girls.
 Former animator Robin Byrd was only 15 years old when she was employed at Spümcø.
-At age 16 she had a relationship with John, who was already 39 years old at the time.
-According to an article on BuzzFeed News, one time he allegedly took photos of them having sex and showed these to other people.
-Another former animator, Katie Rice, never had an affair with John, but was victim of sexual harrassment.
-She was 14 to 15 years old when they started communicating by phone and e-mail, while he made sexually suggestive comments.
-At the time she thought nothing of it and still went to work for him when she was 18.
-There he continued making lewd advances to her, though she claimed he never did anything physical to her.
-Kricfalusi's attorney has denied most of the allegations, except for the relationship with Byrd.
-Nickelodeon removed John's portrait from their business hall.
+At age 16, she had a relationship with John, who was 39 at the time.
+Another former animator, Katie Rice, never had an affair with John, but alleges she was a victim of his sexual harassment.
+She was 14 to 15 years old when they started communicating by phone and email, where he made sexually suggestive comments.
+At the time, she thought nothing of it and, at age 18, still went to work for him.
+While his lewd conduct continued, she stressed that he otherwise never did anything physical to her.
+Apart from Kricfalusi's relationship with Byrd, his attorney has denied most of the allegations.

 Legacy and influence